Cannabis Stock Photos & Illustrations: Best Free and Paid Options in 2023

 Unsplash

 Unsplash: Offers a large selection of free, high-quality stock photos, including thousands of cannabis and CBD related images.
-All of the photos on Unsplash are licensed under the Creative Commons Zero (CC0) license, which means you can use them for any purpose, including commercial use, without attribution.
+All of the photos on Unsplash are licensed under the Creative Commons Zero (CC0) license.

 Pixabay

 Pixabay: Free stock photos and illustrations.
 You’ll find more illustrations and icons on Pixelbay vs the other sources featured in this list.
-All of the images on Pixabay are licensed under the Creative Commons Zero (CC0) license, which means you can use them for any purpose, including commercial use, without attribution.
+Images on Pixabay are licensed under the Creative Commons Zero (CC0) license, which means you can use them for any purpose.

 Freepik